Vipshop Holdings Limited (VIPS) Stock Dips While Market Gains: Key Facts

-The most recent trading session ended with Vipshop Holdings Limited (VIPS) standing at $15.31, reflecting a -1.67% shift from the previouse trading day's closing.
-The stock's performance was behind the S&P 500's daily gain of 0.81%.
-At the same time, the Dow added 0.39%, and the tech-heavy Nasdaq gained 1.35%.
+Vipshop Holdings Limited (VIPS) closed the most recent trading day at $16.29, moving -0.18% from the previous trading session.
+The stock trailed the S&P 500, which registered a daily gain of 0.52%.
+On the other hand, the Dow registered a gain of 0.4%, and the technology-centric Nasdaq increased by 0.58%.

-The investment community will be closely monitoring the performance of Vipshop Holdings Limited in its forthcoming earnings report.
-The company is predicted to post an EPS of $0.40, indicating a 11.11% growth compared to the equivalent quarter last year.
+The upcoming earnings release of Vipshop Holdings Limited will be of great interest to investors.
+The company is forecasted to report an EPS of $0.40, showcasing a 11.11% upward movement from the corresponding quarter of the prior year.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.08 billion, up 1.39% from the year-ago period.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $2.15 per share and revenue of $15.34 billion, indicating changes of +38.71% and +0.37%, respectively, compared to the previous year.
+VIPS's full-year Zacks Consensus Estimates are calling for earnings of $2.15 per share and revenue of $15.34 billion.
+These results would represent year-over-year changes of +38.71% and +0.37%, respectively.

-Investors should also note any recent changes to analyst estimates for Vipshop Holdings Limited.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Vipshop Holdings Limited should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-At present, Vipshop Holdings Limited boasts a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
+As of now, Vipshop Holdings Limited holds a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Vipshop Holdings Limited currently has a Forward P/E ratio of 7.26.
-This signifies a discount in comparison to the average Forward P/E of 27.43 for its industry.
+In terms of valuation, Vipshop Holdings Limited is presently being traded at a Forward P/E ratio of 7.61.
+This denotes a discount relative to the industry's average Forward P/E of 28.83.

 The Internet - Delivery Services industry is part of the Computer and Technology sector.
-With its current Zacks Industry Rank of 4, this industry ranks in the top 2% of all industries, numbering over 250.
+Currently, this industry holds a Zacks Industry Rank of 3, positioning it in the top 2% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report